 After recalibrating, some changes in the optimal parameters can be observed for both 2Z (Table 7) and 2Z-2MI methods (Table 8).
 Among these, the east-west dimension of the spatial windows of the circulation analogy tends to decrease.
 More significantly, the optimal number of analogues increases after introducing the STW, of a significant order of magnitude: 25 % to 83 % for the 2Z method and 20 % 67 % for the 2Z-2MI method.
 The number of analogues of the first analogy level of the 2Z-2MI method even reached three times its previous value for the Visp station.
+It seems as if the method percive the increase in the archive length and diversity by allowing to extract more analogues.

 As we saw in Figure 3, the improvement of the S1 criteria grows along with the rank of the analogue, which shows an accumulation of better analogue situations in the distributions.
 It seems thus profitable to widen the selection of analogues in order to keep also some whose rank has increased, as they appear to be also relevant to predict precipitation values.
 The number of good analogues is thus globally increased.

 This increase in number of analogues has a slight effect on the performance of the different precipitation classes.
 The same analysis as in section 5.1 has been performed again on the basis of the newly calibrated parameters.
 The results are generally very similar, but a slight performance increase of small precipitation values can be observed at the expense of higher amounts.
 The change in the analogues numbers is likely to be responsible for this difference in the performance distributions.